 Layer 4: Evidence Capture

-Every pipeline action, including build, test, scan, deploy, and monitor, should generate immutable evidence.
-Store logs, artifacts, scan results, approval records, and deployment metadata in a centralized system of record (e.g., S3 with versioning, audit log aggregator, GRC platform).
+Every pipeline action (build, test, scan, deploy, monitor) should generate immutable evidence.
+Store logs, artifacts, scan results, approval records, and deployment metadata in a centralised system of record (for example, S3 with versioning, an audit log aggregator, or a GRC platform).

-When internal audit or regulators request evidence, you provide API access to your evidence repository rather than manually compiling spreadsheets.
-This reduces audit preparation time from weeks to hours.
+When internal audit or regulators request evidence, you provide access to your evidence repository rather than manually compiling spreadsheets.
+This cuts audit preparation time from weeks to hours.

 Real-World Outcomes: What Governance-as-Code Delivers